 - 1. Try the full address or full first then last name.

-- 2. Then different combinations, e.g., 123 W Main St; 123 Main St W; FN: Bob LN: Smith; FN: Bob D LN: Smith; etc.
+- 2. Try different combinations, e.g., 123 W Main St; 123 Main St W; FN: Bob LN: Smith; FN: Bob D, LN: Smith; etc.

-- 3. Then parts of it in the same or different combinations, e.g., 123 Main St; 123 Main W; FN: Bob LN: D Smith; etc.
+- 3. Try parts of it in the same or different combinations, e.g., 123 Main St; 123 Main W; FN: Bob, LN: D Smith; etc.

-- 4. Last for address just the house number or street name, e.g., 123; Main; etc.
+- 4. For address, try just the house number or street name, e.g., 123; Main; etc.

 Bear in mind, the more general the search, the greater the amount of results will turn up which may make finding what you’re after more time consuming.
 In the case where the amount of results makes it too time consuming to look through, you can use ctrl+f (hold down the ctrl button while pressing the f button) to pull up the browser search function to search for the particular address desired in the page of results.